adindrabkin/rdfgs-mapper/README.md

 $> rdfgs-mapper [path_to_kml_file.kml]

 ### Required data (not automated yet)
-1. A US state shape file from the following URL  - INCLUDED IN ALPHA VERSION (States section).
+#### 1. A US state shape file from the following URL  - INCLUDED IN ALPHA VERSION
+(States section).
 500k is preferred, but smaller should work. https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html

 Direct link: https://www2.census.gov/geo/tiger/GENZ2018/shp/cb_2018_us_state_500k.zip
 a.
 Unzip this file and place it in the "data" folder, specifically as data/cb_2018_us_state_500k/[unzipped contents]

-2. RDFGS-Archive.xls - INCLUDED IN ALPHA VERSION
+#### 2. RDFGS-Archive.xls - INCLUDED IN ALPHA VERSION
 This is currently provided, but is from 2017, and is primarily for testing rather than accuracy.
 The current version was taken from https://www.rdforum.org/threads/59672/, then converted to xls to work with python

-3. A route of your choosing!
-This is the fun part.
+#### 3. A route of your choosing!
+This is the fun part.\
-Here is how it's down:
+Here is how it's done:\
 a.
-Go to google.com/maps/d
+Go to google.com/maps/d \
 b. click "Create a new map" in the top left.
-Wait for the map to appear
+Wait for the map to appear\
 c. underneath the search bar, near the top of the page, there is an icon that, when hovered, says "Add Directions".
-Click this, and a new layer should appear
+Click this, and a new layer should appear\
 d.
 On the left side of the screen, there is now a Untitled layer that says "Driving".
 Modify the start and end to your liking, and a blue line should appear.
-Add as many stops/destinations as wanted
+Add as many stops/destinations as wanted\
-    pro tip: you can drag the line to manually change the route
+    pro tip: you can drag the line to manually change the route\
 e. in the top left, to the right of "untitled map" click the 3 dots.
 A dropdown box should appear.
-Click "Export to KML/KMZ"
+Click "Export to KML/KMZ"\
 f.
-Click the box that says "entire map" and change it to Directions from [location] to [location]
+Click the box that says "entire map" and change it to Directions from [location] to [location]\
 g.
-Check the box that says "Export as KML instead of KMZ"
+Check the box that says "Export as KML instead of KMZ"\
 e.
-Download it!
+Download it!\